Baggerboot/BaggyBot-2/README.md

 To build BaggyBot from VS, no additional steps are required.
 To build him from commandline, you'll have to restore all referenced packages first.
 In the repository root, run `nuget restore`.

-On Windows, you can simply build the project with msbuild.
-On Linux, however (and Windows too, if you want to use xbuild instead), you'll have to build `baggybot-mono.sln` instead, which references `baggybot-mono.csproj`, which differs from `baggybot.csproj` in that the version number generation task is removed, as xbuild does not support this task.

-An easy (linux-only) way to run this task is by running `build.sh`, which generates the right version number, inserts it into `Version.cs`, and then builds `baggybot-mono.sln` with xbuild under the release configuration.